nim-lang/Nim/doc/lib.rst

   magic to work.

 * `threads <threads.html>`_
-  Basic Nim thread support. **Note**: This is part of the system module.
+  Basic Nim thread support. **Note:** This is part of the system module.
 Do not import it explicitly.
 Enabled with ``--threads:on``.

 * `channels <channels.html>`_
-  Nim message passing support for threads. **Note**: This is part of the system module.
+  Nim message passing support for threads. **Note:** This is part of the system module.
 Do not import it explicitly.
 Enabled with ``--threads:on``.